Super 8 film: Film stock

 Kodak currently offers one color reversal stock, Ektachrome 100D, three of its latest Vision 3 color negative stock, the 50D, 200T, and 500T, and Tri-X B&W reversal film in the Super 8 format.
 Several Super 8 specialty companies such as Pro8mm in Burbank CA, Wittner Cinetec in Hamburg, Germany, and Kahlfilm in Brühl, Germany, slit and perforate raw 35 mm film stock from Kodak, Fuji, ORWO, Agfa, and Foma and then repackage it in Kodak Super 8 cartridges.
 Adox has its own B&W film supply and provides this in its own Super 8 cartridge design by GKfilmCinevia.
 Retro 8 of Japan provides a similar service for Super 8 film in the Fuji Cartridge (Single8).
 There are now more varieties of Super 8 film available than ever before.

 In 2017, Kodak announced that Ektachrome will soon be available again in the Super 8 format.
 In Spring of 2019, Kodak officially released Ektachrome 100D in Super 8 and 16 mm formats.

 Super 8 film is available worldwide through specialty shops and online from major companies such as Amazon.
 It has become common to see it sold with processing prepaid and for it to be sold with scan-to-digital services at a variety of different levels from standard-definition digital to 4K data.
 It can even be purchased to include all the logistic associated with the process, including film processing, scanning and internet delivery of image and mail in and back services.
-This is a sample video done with the Super 8 film kit.